Check for flood risks before buying your new home

 Estate agents are obliged to tell you anything they know about the property and the seller has to answer enquiries about the property, which includes questions on flooding.
 However, it is your responsibility as a buyer to find out as much as possible about your prospective purchase.

-Your property lawyer will carry out an extensive range of searches and enquiries relating to your prospective new property purchase and will liaise with you regarding flood searches or other investigations which may be appropriate.
+Your will carry out an extensive range of searches and enquiries relating to your prospective new property purchase and will liaise with you regarding flood searches or other investigations which may be appropriate.

 Although property lawyers are not qualified to give advice on flood risk per se, or to interpret technical flood reports, they will liaise with you in relation to which flood searches, or other investigations, may be appropriate and the terms on which buildings insurance cover is available prior to exchange of contracts.